LoganRan625/access-point-device-manager/README.md

 ***
 **Issues**

-    Becuase of issues i have been unable to resolve the program typicaly runs for an average of 30 mins to 3 hours then stops working.
+    Becuase of issues i have been unable to resolve the program! the program typicaly runs for an average of 30 mins to 3 hours then stops working, based on issues related to errors in arp-scan which i have been unable to get to the bottom of.

     I will be remodeling this program using static ip addresses to ping instead of using arp-scan -l for checking mac addresses.